top of page

 Agata Daraskaite Darashkaite

-The Lithuanian-Polish violinist, Agata Daraskaite, enjoys a busy and varied performing career on both modern and period instruments.
-She studied at the Yehudi Menuhin School and the Royal College of Music, where, as a winner of the concerto competition she performed Berg’s violin concerto with Edward Gardner conducting.
-She subsequently graduated with Distinction, winning The Queen Elizabeth The Queen Mother Rosebowl, which she received from HRH Prince Charles.
+Agata Daraškaitė enjoys a busy and varied performing career on both modern and period instruments.
+Of Lithuanian-Polish descent, she studied at the Yehudi Menuhin School and the Royal College of Music, where, as a winner of the concerto competition, she performed Berg’s Violin Voncerto with Edward Gardner conducting.
+She graduated with Distinction, winning The Queen Elizabeth The Queen Mother Rosebowl which she received from the then HRH Prince Charles.

-Agata's love for the sound-worlds created by gut strings and the immense string chamber music repertoire led to creating a string quartet (Consone Quartet), exploring the classical and romantic repertoire on gut strings.
-The group are currently BBC's New Generation Artists, Fellows of the Borletti-Buitoni Trust, Hans Keller Chamber Fellows at the Guildhall School of Music and Drama and are enjoying a busy performing schedule across the UK.
+Agata's love for the sound worlds created by gut strings and the immense string chamber music repertoire led to creation of the Consone Quartet to explore the classical and romantic repertoire on gut strings.
+The group are currently Fellows of the Borletti-Buitoni Trust, have held the Hans Keller Chamber Fellowship at the Guildhall School of Music and Drama, were BBC's New Generation Artists (2019-2022) are enjoying a busy performing schedule across the UK and abroad.

 © 2017 Agata Daraskaite